MicrosoftDocs/security/zero-trust/secure-iaas-apps.md

 ### C. Connect an AWS account to Microsoft Defender for Cloud

-Microsoft Defender for Cloud is a Cloud Security Posture Management (CSPM) and Cloud Workload Protection Platform (CWPP) for all your Azure, on-premises, and multi-cloud resources, including AWS.
+Microsoft Defender for Cloud is a Cloud Security Posture Management (CSPM) and Cloud Workload Protection Platform (CWPP) for all your Azure, on-premises, and multicloud resources, including AWS.
 Defender for Cloud fills three vital needs as you manage the security of your resources and workloads in the cloud and on-premises:

 - Continuously assess - Know your security posture.
 Identify and track vulnerabilities.
 - Secure - Harden resources and services with the [Microsoft cloud security benchmark](/security/benchmark/azure/introduction) (MCSB) and [AWS Foundational Security Best Practices standard](https://aws.amazon.com/security-hub/getting-started/security-hub-fsbp/).
 - Defend - Detect and resolve threats to resources and services.

 Microsoft Defender for Servers is one of the paid plans provided by Microsoft Defender for Cloud.
-Defender for Servers extends protection to your Windows and Linux machines that run in Azure, AWS, Google Cloud Platform (GCP), and on-premises.
+Defender for Servers extends protection to your Windows and Linux machines that run in Azure, AWS, Google Cloud Platform, and on-premises.
 Defender for Servers integrates with Microsoft Defender for Endpoint to provide endpoint detection and response (EDR) and other threat protection features.

 For more information, see:

-- [Connect an AWS account to Microsoft Defender for Cloud](/azure/defender-for-cloud/quickstart-onboard-aws) to protect your AWS-based resources.
+- [Connect an AWS account to Microsoft Defender for Cloud](/azure/defender-for-cloud/quickstart-onboard-aws) to protect your AWS resources.
 - [Select a Defender for Servers plan in Microsoft Defender for Cloud](/azure/defender-for-cloud/plan-defender-for-servers-select-plan#review-plans) to compare different plans offered by Defender for Servers.
 Defender for Servers automatically provisions the Defender for Endpoint sensor on every supported machine that's connected to Defender for Cloud.

 >[!Note]